swellstores/swell-js/README.md

 #### Recover a cart

 Normally used with an abandoned cart recovery email.
-Your email may have a link to your store with a `checkout_id` identifying the cart that was abandoned.
-Making this request will add the cart to the current session and mark it as `recovered`.
-Returns the recovered cart object.
+The email should have a link to your store with a `checkout_id` identifying the cart that was abandoned.
+Calling this method will add the cart to the current session and mark it as `recovered`.

+_Returns the recovered cart object._

 ```javascript
 await swell.cart.recover('878663b2fb4175b128e40de428cd7b0c');